Does TRT Increase Heart Attack Risk?

 According to a study conducted in 2019, men aged 45 and above who began testosterone replacement therapy (TRT) experienced a 2% higher risk of heart attacks, strokes, and other clotting issues for two years.
 However, after this time frame, their risk returned to normal.

-The research findings indicate that individuals who utilized [TRT] experienced a higher likelihood of stroke, TIAs [mini-strokes], or cardiac arrest within the initial two years of implementation.
+The research findings indicate that individuals who utilised [TRT] experienced a higher likelihood of stroke, TIAs [mini-strokes], or cardiac arrest within the initial two years of implementation.

 Increased testosterone levels can result in a higher production of red blood cells, leading to an elevated haematocrit level.
 Consequently, the blood becomes more viscous, increasing the risk of clot formation.